 Florida Tech is the perfect choice for an earth remote sensing master’s degree.
 Students interested in answering questions about how the earth’s climate is changing, where storms are traveling, or how extensively plankton is blooming are perfect candidates for a career with environmental firms or collaborating with engineers, scientists, and researchers on earth’s most vital issues.

-Graduates from Florida Tech are well prepared for a career having completed coursework and research based on the latest body of technical knowledge in ERS.
-With professors who bring a wealth of experience to the classroom, and a culture that empowers graduates to be future leaders, Florida Tech offers students seeking an earth remote sensing master's degree an environment to prepare for the complex scenarios they'll face on the job.
+Graduates from Florida Tech are well prepared for a career, having completed coursework and research based on the latest body of technical knowledge in ERS.
+With a culture that empowers graduates to be future leaders, Florida Tech offers students seeking an earth remote sensing master’s degree an environment in which they can prepare for the complex scenarios they’ll face on the job.

-Small class sizes and a close-knit academic community allow professors to provide a wealth of personalized attention to each student working towards an earth remote sensing master's degree.
+Small class sizes and a close-knit academic community allow professors to provide a wealth of experience and personalized attention to each student working toward an earth remote sensing master’s degree.
 Students often collaborate on faculty research projects and publish findings in notable research journals.
-Graduate students participate in internships, and can apply for one of the 10 graduate teaching assistantships offered each year.
+Graduate students participate in internships, and can apply for one of the ten graduate teaching assistantships offered each year.

 In addition to an earth remote sensing internship, research is an important academic experience that provides students the tools and techniques they will use in future career-related scientific research and analysis.
 Florida Tech places great value on allowing students to research topics that are of most interest to them.
 Current and past research topics have included: